iuliiazhelem/Auth0UpdateUserMetadata/README.md

 [dataTask resume];
 ```

-Please make sure that you change some keys in the `Info.plist` file with your Auth0 data from [Auth0 Dashboard](https://manage.auth0.com/#/applications):
+Please make sure that you change some keys in the `Info.plist` file with your Auth0 data from the [Auth0 Dashboard](https://manage.auth0.com/#/applications):
 - Auth0ClientId
 - Auth0Domain
 - CFBundleURLSchemes